mattespineli/slate/source/includes/_PaymentTransaction.md

 ## Transaction Neutral/Refund Notification

-Notifies that a refund occurred on a transaction.
+Notifies IdentityMind that a refund occurred on a transaction.
 All arguments are optional.

 The transaction ID is part of the URL.
 The "refund-ok" URL should be used when the merchant believes that the refund is legitimate.
 The "refund-fraud" URL should be used when the merchant believes there is fraud, but a refund is being made to avoid a later chargeback.